-Most of the nightclubs are located along Avenida Just Marlés Vilarrodona (marked on the map with a red line).
-The main shopping street is Carrer de Sant Pere (marked with a blue line).
+Most of the nightclubs are located along Avenida Just Marlés Vilarrodona, and the main shopping street is Carrer de Sant Pere.

 The western beach is called Platja de Fenals, and behind it, there’s a wider area packed with hotels and bars.
+It is located about 2 kilometers from the old town.
 Unlike the main beach surrounding, this area lacks the charm of an old Spanish town.

 Things to do in Lloret de Mar